mishapadidar/alpha_particle_opt/lab_notebook.md

   plot the video alongside the density in paraview.

 ### Completed
+- [x] Scale Bfield and device to reactor scale.
+    - Device should be scaled up so that major radius is a few meters, say 5 or 10.
+To do this just multiply all of       the fourier coefficients of the boundary by the scale factor.
+This should improve confinement substantially.
+    - The field strength should be scaled so that it is roughly 5 or 6 Tesla.
+For instance |B| inside the surface should average to roughly 5 tesla.
+We can achieve this by multiplying the coil current by a scale factor.
+      We could also build a toroidal flux objective from a surface and the coils, compute the .J quantity, and then compare to the desired target.
+The scale factor .J/target should be used to scale the coil currents.
+    - Matt has sent a reactor-scaled QA configuration.
+Now we just need to scale the coil currents based on the target toroidal flux he sent.
 - [x] Find appropriate width for vpar interval.
     > vpar can always be bound by [-vtotal,vtotal] because of conservation of energy.
 - [x] vectorize `u0` computation